 Whether eastern regionalism outweighs Tamil nationalism among the Batticaloa Tamils is hard to assess.
 There are multiple and competing layers of identity and most Tamils would not consider the two sentiments to be mutually exclusive.
 Given the rule of terror exercised by both Karuna and the Vanni faction, people have little voice or autonomy.
 Many have been intimidated or killed.
 Despite the sympathy for a Batticaloa agenda, many people criticize the timing.
 The break away jeopardizes the Tamil cause in the peace negotiations.
-"Karuna said the right thing, for the wrong reasons, at the wrong time," one informant summarized the common view.
-If the LTTE were to go back to war, then Karuna's alignment with the security forces could affect his standing with the Tamil community in the East (Jeyaraj, 2005).
+"Karuna said the right thing, for the wrong reasons, at the wrong time," one informant said, summarizing the common view.
+If the LTTE were to go back to war, Karuna's alignment with the security forces could affect his standing with the Tamil community in the East (Jeyaraj, 2005).

 The Karuna issue has had wider ramifications and has influenced intra-Tamil diaspora relations.
-The LTTE have in recent months reshuffled key personnel in their overseas missions65 in order to reassert their control over the diaspora and prevent a wider split from developing.
-How it has affected their
+The LTTE have, in recent months, reshuffled key personnel in their overseas missions65 in order to reassert their control over the diaspora and prevent a wider split from developing.
+How it has affected their military capability is unclear, though evidently in the immediate term it has limited their room for maneuver in the East.
+There must also be concerns within the LTTE that important intelligence has been shared between the Karuna faction and the armed forces.

-60 Kittu and Mahataya were salient examples of high-ranking cadres with a strong support base both within and outside the movement, who clashed with the leadership.
-Both however were violently suppressed before any serious revolt could come about (Philipson and Thangarjah, 2005).
+Kittu and Mahataya were salient examples of high-ranking cadres with a strong support base both within and outside the movement who clashed with the leadership.
+Both, however, were violently suppressed before any serious revolt could come about (Philipson and Thangarjah, 2005).

-61 But arguably he has now become a 'brand name' (Jeyaraj, 2005) attracting support from a range of anti-LTTE groups including ENDLF and PLOTE, in addition to guidance and direction from the Sri Lankan military intelligence.
+Arguably, he has now become a "brand name" (Jeyaraj, 2005) attracting support from a range of anti-LTTE groups including ENDLF and PLOTE, in addition to guidance and direction, it is alleged, from the Sri Lankan military intelligence.